Special offer

 Women Entrepreneurship Loan Fund

-This fund typically offers microloans of up to $50,000 to women business owners and entrepreneurs to expand their companies and tap into new markets.
-Available through Innovation, Science, and Economic Development Canada, many government-recognized nonprofit organizations offer these loans, such as the Northumberland Business Development Assistance Corporation, the Women’s Enterprise Organizations of Canada, Coralus, the National Aboriginal Capital Corporations, and Evol.
-Each nonprofit has its own application and qualification guidelines to meet.
+This fund provides microloans of up to $50,000 to women business owners and entrepreneurs, helping them expand their companies and reach new markets.
+Available through Innovation, Science and Economic Development Canada, it’s supported by nonprofits such as Women’s Enterprise Organizations of Canada, Coralus and Evol.

-The Women’s Enterprise Centre of Manitoba provides various resources and support for women entrepreneurs in Manitoba, including loans up to $150,000 for small businesses or startups wanting to expand their operations.
+WeMB, formerly known as the Women’s Enterprise Centre of Manitoba, offers various resources and support for women entrepreneurs in the province, including loans of up to $150,000 for small businesses or startups trying to expand their operations.

 Alberta Women Entrepreneurs (AWE)